core-wg/cocoa/draft-ietf-core-cocoa.md

 This subsection presents three differences of the algorithm defined in this document with the one defined in {{RFC6298}}.
 The first two recommend new parameter settings.
-The third one is the variable backoff factor mechanism.
+The third one is the variable backoff factor (VBF), which replaces RFC6298's simple exponential backoff that always multiplies the RTO by a factor of 2 when the RTO timer expires.

+The third one is the variable
+backoff factor mechanism.

 The initial value for each of the two RTO estimators is 2 s.